MichalLytek/type-graphql/docs/middlewares.md

 ### Attaching Middleware

-To attach middleware to a resolver, place the `@UseMiddleware()` decorator above the field or resolver declaration.
+To attach middleware to a resolver method, place the `@UseMiddleware()` decorator above the method declaration.
 It accepts an array of middleware that will be called in the provided order.
 We can also pass them without an array as it supports [rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters):

 ```ts
 @Resolver()